Aishwaryaa12/k3s-flux/README.md

 ---
 ## Executive Summary

 This repository is the single source of truth for the Cloud-Native Kubernetes platform.
 It runs on a single-node k3s cluster on Debian 13, managed entirely by FluxCD.
-No resource is applied manually, namespaces, certificates, deployments, routing rules, secrets, and admission policies are all reconciled from this repository.
+No resource is applied manually — namespaces, certificates, deployments, routing rules, secrets, and admission policies are all reconciled from this repository.

 The platform hosts two self-hosted workloads: **Vaultwarden** at `vault.cralyx.com` and **Linkding** at `linkding.cralyx.com`.
 Both are served over HTTPS via Traefik's Gateway API implementation, TLS-terminated with a wildcard Let's Encrypt certificate issued through Cloudflare DNS-01 challenge.

-Beyond basic application delivery, the platform runs a **closed-loop image update pipeline**: Flux scans Docker Hub hourly, evaluates new tags against semver range policies, and commits updated image references back to `main`  triggering its own reconciliation.
-Application updates are deployed without human intervention within the bounds of the defined policy.
+Beyond basic application delivery, the platform runs a **two-track automated update pipeline**:

+- **Flux Image Automation** handles container images (Vaultwarden, Linkding): the cluster scans Docker Hub hourly, evaluates new tags against semver range policies, and commits updated image references directly back to `main` — triggering its own reconciliation.
+Application image updates are deployed without human intervention within the bounds of the defined policy.
+- **Renovate Bot** handles Helm chart dependencies (cert-manager, Kyverno, Loki, Alloy, kube-prometheus-stack): it runs as a Kubernetes CronJob on an hourly schedule, detects outdated charts, and opens Pull Requests with a 48-hour minimum release age for stability.
+A human reviews and merges; Flux then reconciles.

 Secrets are encrypted with SOPS/Age and committed to the repository.
 Admission policies are enforced by Kyverno.
 Metrics and logs flow through kube-prometheus-stack, Loki, and Grafana Alloy into a unified Grafana dashboard.
 The result is a platform where state is always observable, always in Git, and always reproducible from a fresh OS install.